aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-text/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to TEXT via .NET" h2=".NET API to Render OFT to TEXT on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add OFT to TEXT conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to TEXT.
+As a .NET developer, you may need to add features to your applications that allow for the conversion of OFT files to TEXT.
+Aspose.Total for .NET is the perfect solution for this task.
+This suite of file format manipulation APIs provides the tools you need to get the job done.

+Aspose.Email for .NET is the first step in the conversion process.
+This API allows you to convert OFT files to HTML.
+Once you have the HTML, you can then use Aspose.Words for .NET to render the HTML to TEXT.
+This API provides a comprehensive set of features that make it easy to convert HTML to TEXT.

+Aspose.Total for .NET is a powerful suite of APIs that makes it easy to manipulate file formats.
+With Aspose.Email for .NET and Aspose.Words for .NET, you can quickly and easily convert OFT files to TEXT.
+This makes it easy to add features to your applications that allow for the conversion of OFT files to TEXT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}